Recent Advances in Multi-modal 3D Intelligence: A Comprehensive Survey and Evaluation: Image-assisted 3D Scene Understanding and Generation

-The complementary views and motion cues encoded in the adjacent frames can improve the accuracy of identifying moving 3D objects.
+\textbf{Temporal-aware Sequential Scene Fusion.} The complementary views and motion cues encoded in the adjacent frames can improve the accuracy of identifying moving 3D objects.
 Hence, successful 3D object detection, especially in outdoor autonomous driving scenarios, hinges on the optimal exploitation of all available data across sensors and time.
 Recent advances in sequential modeling demonstrate that Transformer is very competent in modeling the information interaction for sequential data or cross-modal data.
 The massive amount of 3D points as a sequence input, however, is computationally prohibitive for Transformer.
 To model the mutual interaction relationship of cross-sensor data over time in a computationally efficient manner, LIFT \cite{zeng2022lift} is proposed.
 Specifically, LiDAR frames and camera images are encoded as sparsely-located BEV grid features to reduce the computational overload, as well as a sensor-time 4D self-attention module is designed to effectively and efficiently capture the mutual correlations.
-Instead of directly aggregating sequential cross-sensor data by a 4D self-attention module, BEVFusion4D \cite{cai2023bevfusion4d} separately performs spatial-domain and temporal-domain feature interaction using different modules.
+Instead of directly aggregating sequential cross-sensor data by a 4D self-attention module, BEVFusion4D \cite{cai2023bevfusion4d} separately performs spatial-domain and temporal-domain feature interaction using different modules, as shown in Figure~\ref{fig:object_detection} (d).
 For spatial-domain feature fusion, 2D image features are mapped into BEV features under the guidance of LiDAR spatial prior via the deformable attention module, and then simply concatenated with the LiDAR BEV features.
-For aggregating spatially-fused BEV features of consecutive frames, the Deformable Transformer-based module dynamically learns the association between temporal features across long spans, aligning temporal features of moving objects without explicit motion calibration.
+For aggregating spatially-fused BEV features of consecutive frames, the deformable Transformer-based module dynamically learns the association between temporal features across long spans, aligning temporal features of moving objects without explicit motion calibration.
+BEVNeXt \cite{li2024bevnext} utilizes a conditional random field to enhance the accuracy of depth perception by integrating depth probabilities with color information.
+Besides, BEVNeXt expands the receptive field of Res2Net to aggregate historical BEV maps.
+Finally, the enhanced depth map is used to augment object BEV features for 3D detection.